Matfav77/Kanap/README.md

 This is the front end and back end server for Project 5 of the Web Developer path.

+The frontend was provided upfront, and the backend needed to be built from scratch, via a RESTful API using Node.js and Express.

 ### Back end Prerequisites ###

 You will need to have Node and `npm` installed locally on your machine.